From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 To use any type of car seat safely, it's vitally important to follow the manufacturer's recommendations.
 Look for their guidance on when to transition to forward-facing, and only make the change when your child meets the requirements.

 When thinking about what type of car seat to buy for a toddler, make sure that it has been thoroughly tested.
-It must meet Transport Canada guidelines and have a National Safety Mark.
+It must meet Transport Canada guidelines and have a National Safety Mark as seen above.
 This applies whether buying the car seat new or second hand.

 While your child may be keen to progress out of their car seat, the safest course is to continue until they reach the maximum weight requirements.
 If your car has headrests, then you can safely transition them to a backless booster seat.
 If not, choose a high-backed booster seat.